suhaneec/Recycle-Rangers_029/README.md

    Visualization: Interactive map or heatmap that highlights districts based on crime rates or specific crime categories.

-* Crime Category Breakdown

-  Insight: Examine the proportion of each crime type to understand the prevalence of different crimes within states and districts.

-  Visualization: Pie charts or stacked bar charts showing the distribution of crime types for selected states/districts.

-* Crime Category Breakdown

-  Insight: Examine the proportion of each crime type to understand the prevalence of different crimes within states and districts.

-  Visualization: Pie charts or stacked bar charts showing the distribution of crime types for selected states/districts.

 * Yearly Comparison of Specific Crime Types

   Insight: For selected crime types, compare rates over years to observe changes or trends (e.g., increases in assault or abduction cases).